iit-cs429/main/assignments/assignment5/README.md

 ## Assignment 5: Clustering

-In this assignment, you will implement k-means clustering to cluster together a sample of uer descriptions from Twitter.
+In this assignment, you will implement k-means clustering to cluster together a sample of user descriptions from Twitter.
+(Once again, I apologize for any offensive text you may be subjected to.)
+These are a somewhat random sample of 10,000 user profiles.
+They have already been tokenized.

 1. Download the data from <http://cs.iit.edu/~culotta/profiles.txt> to your working directory.
 (Make sure it is also in .gitignore).
 2. Implement the functions as indicated in `cluster.py`